MikeRatcliffe/Recipes/content/blog/pressure-cooker-oxtail-stew/pressure-cooker-oxtail-stew.md

 2. Seal the Ninja Foodi lid and set to Pressure Cook for 1 hour.
 3. Once done, allow natural release for 10–15 minutes.
-4. Check flavours and season more as needed. r a touch of brown sugar if needed.
+4. Check flavours and season more as needed.

 ## based on